Average Health Insurance Cost in 2025

 Find Cheap Health Insurance Quotes in Your Area

-How much did health insurance rates change for 2024?
+How much did health insurance rates change for 2025?

-From 2023 to 2024, health insurance rates across the nation increased by 4%.
-Oregon saw the largest jump, at 17%.
+From 2024 to 2025, health insurance rates across the nation increased by 7%.
+Vermont saw the largest jump, at 27%.

 Why is the cost of health insurance going up?

-Health insurance is getting more expensive mostly because healthcare is getting more expensive.
+Health insurance is getting more expensive, mostly because health care is getting more expensive.

 The cost of medical care has more than doubled since 2000.
 More expensive medical care means health insurance companies have to pay more when you see a doctor.
 The companies charge higher rates to make sure they have enough to pay for your care.